 Unfortunately, chemical pesticides aren’t likely to affect head lice eggs (called nits) due to their tough exterior shell, and/or because they likely have not developed a nervous system at the time of treatment.
 Therefore, a thorough combing to remove the eggs is a must.
 If just one egg is missed, it is possible for a reinfestation to occur.
-Additionally, a recent study has shown that head lice in 25 states across the U.S. have reportedly developed a resistance to these treatments.
-Note: For children or adults with allergies to ragweed, pyrethrum can cause an allergic reaction.
+Additionally, a study by the Journal of Medical Entomology* has shown that head lice in 48 states across the U.S. have reportedly developed a resistance to these treatments, commonly referred to now as “super lice”.
+Also note: For children or adults with allergies to ragweed, pyrethrum can cause an allergic reaction.

 What about those home remedies?
 We’ve heard it all: mayonnaise, mouthwash, olive oil, coconut oil, avocado, the list goes on.
 These are the options parents choose when either a.) other treatments have failed, or b.) they are in search of a head lice treatment that doesn’t contain potentially harmful chemical pesticides.
 There are a couple of reasons why these methods of “smothering” aren’t likely to work.

 So, what kills lice?
 It’s up to you to choose the treatment right for you and your family.
 Now that you have information on the available options, you can make an informed decision!